1kevgriff/Workshop-SPA-with-ASPNETCORE-VueJS/Exercises/3_Vue Router/README.md

 ## Introduction

-> If you run into issue, refer to the END folder which contains the solution to this exercise.
+> If you run into an issue, refer to the END folder which contains the solution to this exercise.

 ## Step 1
 Open the BEGIN folder in Visual Studio Code, or your preferred text editor.